 W | Writing | Modes of Inquiry |

-Note: The curricular codes that appear on DukeHub for a course on the first day of class in any given semester are final.
 Those and only those codes will apply towards a student’s general education requirements.
 No additional codes will be awarded concurrently or retroactively to that particular offering of the course.

 There are several ways to find curriculum codes: